-EQUALITY for Peace and Democracy (EPD) jointly with Aware Girls (the partner from Pakistan) conducted a five-day workshop from Sep.
+EQUALITY for Peace and Development (EPD) jointly with Aware Girls (the partner from Pakistan) conducted a five-day workshop from Sep.
 17 to Sep.
 22, on “Digital Story Development” in Islamabad, Pakistan.
 This workshop facilitated one to one connections between Afghanistan and Pakistan peace activists to share real stories of experience and hardships women face as a result of violent extremism and radicalization and how to counter radicalization.
 During this workshop, the peace activists worked with their counterparts from the other country on how they can share their experience of peace building at very grass-root to national and regional levels.
 The participants were trained on preparing script and creating video on women’s experience of radicalization and women’s conflict resolution.
 They reflected real stories of the peace activists pertaining to impact of radicalization on their lives and how they counter it.
 The stories will be available online to create more awareness about the impact of radicalization on women, role of women of Afghanistan and Pakistan in countering radicalization and importance of including women in peace building processes.

 The organizations have already established two networks of Afghan and Pakistani peace activists where peace activists created alliances for women-led peace building initiatives.
 The members are in contact with each other and have met during two peace exchanges through which ideas, thoughts and experiences were shared to come up with solid recommendations to achieve stable peace in the region.
 Inputs of the two peace exchanges and the research on “Impact of Radicalization on Women, in Pakistan and Afghanistan: Women’s Shared Responses to Radicalization” were incorporated to develop a strategy paper to change policies for women inclusion and enhancing women-led peace building initiatives.